cert-orangecyberdefense/world_watch/README.md

 Your authentication key is:
 "EmailKeyAuthentication": "{{token\_key}}".

-If the user is not found returns error `User not found for id: {user_id}.` with status code `404`.

-If the user is not descendant of requesting user returns `You do not have permission to access user: {user_id}.` with status code `403`.

 If the user is already verified returns error `User has been already verified` with status code `400`.